The Vince Staples Show

 The Vince Staples Show is an American comedy television series, created by rapper Vince Staples, alongside Ian Edelman and Maurice Williams for Netflix.
-The series premiered on February 15, 2024, with five episodes and stars Staples in a satirized African American Long Beach.
-Andrea Ellsworth, Vanessa Bell Calloway, Beau Billingslea and Naté Jones also appear in recurring roles, and guest appearances on the show include Scott MacArthur, Arturo Castro, Bryan Greenberg, Rick Ross, Matt Oberg, Franz Drameh, Tobie Windham, Megan Danso, Zack Fox, Malcolm Mays, Nelson Franklin, Teryl Rothery, and Bobby V, Brandon Brown & Byron Reeder (members of the band Mista).
+The show premiered on February 15, 2024, with five episodes and stars Staples in a satirized African American Long Beach.
+Andrea Ellsworth, Vanessa Bell Calloway, Beau Billingslea and Naté Jones also appear in recurring roles, and guest appearances on the show include Scott MacArthur, Arturo Castro, Bryan Greenberg, Rick Ross, Matt Oberg, Franz Drameh, Tobie Windham, Megan Danso, Zack Fox, Malcolm Mays, Nelson Franklin, and Teryl Rothery; as well as Bobby V, Brandon Brown and Byron Reeder of the R&B group Mista.
 The second season premiered on November 6, 2025, with six new episodes.

+In January 2026, the series was canceled after two seasons.